 The type of entity that you choose when forming the business will have a profound impact on the future of the business, all tax considerations and your personal finances.
 Mistakes at the onset during the formation period can follow the venture throughout the life of the company.

-Wisconsin Small Business Planning Lawyer
+Milwaukee Small Business Planning Lawyer

 We take the time to listen to our clients and understand specific and individual business goals.
 Through this understanding, we individualize our guidance to further these objectives.
 We provide you with the information and insight needed to select a path that will serve as a framework to your business’s growth and advancement.
 Our experience helps our clients avoid common mistakes and costly errors.